tuzmusic/QMGProzReviews/notes/checklist.md

 [ ] Move "Leave a Review" button next to "Reviews"
 [ ] Activity indicators on search, and submit review
 [ ] Show search results as overlay

+## Corrections

+[ ] Add/manage toApi methods for all models
+[ ] Add failure handling to saga actions (read API response for failure, not just thrown errors)

+## Deal with USERS so they can be assigned to REVIEWS so we can use proper REVIEWS in NEW CUSTOMERS

+[ ] customers need to also be assigned to the user who created them